 - 1. Maintain a passing grade of "C" or better in ALL major courses. - 2.
 Maintain a minimum overall GPA of 2.00 each semester. - 3.
 Maintain professional conduct in the classroom and clinical setting. - 4.
 Maintain satisfactory performance in all clinical lab assignments. - 5.
 Submit annual TB skin test results to the Medical Assisting Department. - 6.
 Purchase the required liability insurance prior to the Fall Semester of the Second Year. - 7.
 Submit completed physical examination by October 1 of freshman year. - 8.
 Initiate the Hepatitis B vaccination series by October 1 of the freshman year, submitting proof that the series has been initiated and complete the series before the beginning of the Fall Semester of the Second Year.
 Students may sign an HBV declination form should they decide to not take the series.
 However, students should realize that they will be exposed to blood and body fluids during their course of study.
 Students who fail to meet the rules of progression/continuation will be dismissed from the Medical Assisting program.
 Students dismissed from the program may be qualified to continue taking courses at Richmond Community College; however, they will not be permitted to register for Medical Assisting courses without readmission to the program.
+Students dismissed from the program may be qualified to continue taking courses at Richmond Community College; however, they will not be permitted to register for Medical Assisting courses without readmission to the program.
 Students dismissed from the program.
-Students dismissed from the program.
-Students dismissed may be qualified to register for Medical Assisting courses without readmission to the program.
 Students dismissed from the program will be notified, via letter, by the Office of the Registrar and/or by the Medical Assisting Department, in a timely manner. - 9.
 All eligible MAT students, enrolled in their final Spring semester, are required to pay for and sit for the AAMA national certification exam.